 It’s difficult to find merchants in the USA selling the above referenced products and you will most likely need to order from an international seller.
 My only bad experience with an international merchant thus far was OmorfiaShop.
 DO NOT BUY FROM OMORFIA SHOP, they sell counterfeit and/or outdated products.
 If you find other reputable merchants, please post them in the comments at the end of this post.
 Here’s the sources I’ve found:

-Anthelios SPF 30 Comfort Lotion, Anthelios XL SPF 50+ Comfort Lotion and Anthelios Dermo-Pediatrics SPF 50+ Lotion.
-I’ve purchased these (3/21/2016) from Life&Looks and had a good experience.
+Anthelios Dermo-Pediatrics SPF 50+ Lotion (PPD 38).
+I last purchased this on November 2, 2020 from Life&Looks here and had a good experience.
 Life&Looks is a Northern Ireland based merchant with a BizRate Rating of Good: 8.9/10 based on 1,924 customers ratings since 2011.
-The last I checked (October 8, 2017) Life&Looks had the Anthelios Dermo-Pediatrics SPF 50+ Lotion in stock here, Anthelios Comfort Cream SPF 30 in stock here and Anthelios XL SPF 50+ Cream Comfor here.
+The last I checked (November 13, 2020) Life&Looks had the Anthelios Dermo-Pediatrics SPF 50+ Lotion in stock here.
 If you find a reputable source, please post it in the comments below.

 Products I’ve ordered in the past but no longer use are: